1876 San Felipe hurricane: Impact

 A newspaper on Saint Thomas noted that many homes lost their roofs and fences, but that impact from this storm was less than during other cyclones, such as in 1867 and 1871.
 Saint Croix, however, reportedly experienced its worst hurricane in 50 years, while Saint Kitts also suffered considerably.
 In the former, the hurricane's impact in Christiansted was "not so great as might have been expected from the fury of the storm".
 Outside of Christiansted, however, particularly between Kingshill and Recovery Hill, the cyclone damaged a fort, a hospital, a schoolhouse, and 63 homes to some degree, destroying 22.
 Both Saint Kitts and Saint Thomas observed sustained windspeeds up to 81 mph.
 Although the storm also lashed Tortola with high winds, little impact occurred aside from one or two sloops being beached.

 Although considered one of the most severe 19th century tropical cyclones on Puerto Rico, it caused less impact than the Santa Ana hurricane of 1825, San Narciso hurricane of 1867, or San Ciriaco hurricane of 1899.
 Scientist and scholar Benito Viñes went to Puerto Rico from Cuba to conduct a study to calculate the damages of the hurricane.
 A more recent study, published in 2004, determined that impacts on the island in some cases reached the equivalency of an F3 tornado, although F2-level damage was widespread.
 The 1876 San Felipe hurricane became the first in which rainfall on Puerto Rico was measured using a rain gauge.
 San Felipe affected Puerto Rico for 10 hours, killing 19 people.
 However, historians suspected the Spanish Government withheld the actual damage and death toll data for Puerto Rico, due to the potential for commerce to suffer negative impacts.
 In San Juan, rainfall reached 4.71 in over a 24 hour period.
 In the city, the storm left few homes undamaged.
 Overflowing rivers and the storm itself carried away many bridges and caused significant losses to coffee, rice, and sugarcane estates.
 After the storm, authorities designated Junta Local de Beneficienca, or local groups to collect donations for storm victims in each town.
-The storm was called the "San Felipe hurricane" because it struck on September 13, the feast day of Saint Philip.
+The storm was called the "San Felipe hurricane" because it struck on September 13, the feast day of Saint Philip, father of Saint Eugenia of Rome.
 Exactly 52 years later, Puerto Rico was struck by Hurricane San Felipe Segundo.

 Weather stations on Cuba reported decreasing atmospheric pressures, including 999 mbar in Sagua La Grande.
 Winds in the Bahamas reached 88 mph at Cay Sal during the storm.